Panasonic G3 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the G3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the G3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the G3 and 645Z can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Pentax 645Z Manual.

 So what is the bottom line?
 Is the Panasonic G3 better than the Pentax 645Z or vice versa?
 The listing below highlights the relative strengths of the two models.